 Pocket Pair to Set | 2 |

-In this table, we only counted the outs that give us at least a top pair or better, but there can be some scenarios in which outs to a lower pair could also be taken into consideration.
+In this table, we only counted the outs that gave us at least a top pair or better, but there are some scenarios in which outs to a lower pair could also be considered.

 Furthermore, backdoor draws, such as three cards of the same suit or three cards to a Straight, can also be counted as partial outs, as they do add some EV to your hand.